st4sd/lammps/README.md

 From: https://www.lammps.org

 You can find some example input files in https://github.com/lammps/lammps/tree/patch_15Jun2023/examples

+## Push experiment

+Follow the stp [documentation](https://st4sd.github.io/overview/stp) to first login and then push your experiment into your ST4SD Cloud instance using the [package.json](package.json) file.